Coming to Rome with kids?

 Besides visiting parks and gardens, depending on their ages and also their interests, here are our recommendations for the best things to do with kids in Rome:

-After visiting this amazing monument over the years with visiting friends and family, including kids of all ages, here are my tips:
+After visiting this amazing monument over the years with visiting friends and family, including kids of all ages, here are my tips and advice:

 Alessandro speaking - Towards the end of the 1950s, a little-known puppeteer of Neapolitan origins opened his own "box" in the main square of the Janiculum hill, with the name "Il Teatrino del Gianicolo."